Matt-and-Gib/gleemail/README.md

 ### <a name="instructions"></a>**Usage Instructions**
 Important!

 In order to use gleemail's Morse Code functionality, you will need to install the SSL certificate for `raw.githubusercontent.com` because the Morse-Code-to-character conversion uses a binary tree populated with JSON data hosted in this repository.
-To install the certificate, open the Arduino IDE, click on tools, then `WiFi101 / WiFiNINA Firmware Updater`, and make sure that your Arduino is selected in Step 1 of the Firmware Updater (Select the port of the Wifi Module).
+To install the certificate, open the Arduino IDE, click on tools, then `WiFi101 / WiFiNINA Firmware Updater`, and make sure that your Arduino is selected in Step 1 of the Firmware Updater (Select the port of the WiFi Module).

 ![Install Certificate Picture One.png](resources/InstallCertificatePictureOne.png)

 ![Install Certificate Picture Two.png](resources/InstallCertificatePictureTwo.png)

-Click on Open Uploader Sketch, and upload the project that appears to your Arduino.
+Click on Open Updater Sketch, and upload the project that appears to your Arduino.
 Next, (back in the Firmware Updater) skip down to Step 3 of the Firmware Updater, click on Add domain, and paste the following: `raw.githubusercontent.com`.

 ![Install Certificate Picture Three.png](resources/InstallCertificatePictureThree.png)